6 Things You'll Probably Start Doing When You Move to Oz

 This is not exactly an Aussie thing to do, but you can't leave Australia without seeing one.
 There are actually many animals that only exist in Australia, but kangaroos are the ones you'll find quite easily.
 Besides many parks where you can hang out with kangaroos and even take selfies with them, Australia is full of them all around and if you go a little bit out of the city, be aware not to hit a crossing Kangaroo while driving as they can jump carelessly in front of cars.

-Eat Arnott's Tim Tam
+Eat Arnott's Tim Tams

 Eat Asian Street Food

 Although you might expect to eat Australian food in Australia, one of the tastiest experiences one can have here is enjoying the Asian street food.
 There are lots of Chinese, Japanese, Cantonese, Thai, Korean, and Vietnamese eateries that you might have the curiosity of trying out.
 This is a good opportunity to eat the specialties of each country and taste flavours from all around Asia while experiencing some of their cultures without being actually there.
-Asian restaurants are very popular in Australia and have been incorporated into Daily life in Oz.
+Asian restaurants are very popular in Australia and have been incorporated into daily life in Oz.
 You'll soon find yourself loving the practicality of grabbing some sushi on your way to work.

 Don’t wait to start your own adventure, check out our OZ trips here!